ntustison/Histograms/Text/methods.md

 admiration between the first and last authors of Portuguese futebol.

-[^4]:  This assessment is based on multiple conversations between the first author (as the co-developer of N4 and Atropos) and co-author \ldots .
+[^4]:  This assessment is based on multiple conversations between the first author (as the co-developer of N4 and Atropos) and co-author Dr. Altes.

 [^2]:  https://github.com/ntustison/Histograms